 Ummmm, in a word: no. People are busy and you can’t rely on the idea that the audience is going to do their homework.
 While your presentation is designed to showcase your expertise, it’s also important to ensure that audience members know how you can help them.
 That is, what you or your business offers.

 One great way to showcase this without appearing like you are selling is through your own customer case studies and success stories.
 Include some of these stories in your presentation and it will help the audience understand what services you offer and how your customers benefit from them.
 And this is far more effective when it’s done in a harmless and easily digestible form of a story, not a hard-selling series of PowerPoint dot points.

 Don’t waste your opportunity because, ultimately, building your profile and getting more exposure will only happen if you craft the right key messages – ones that will showcase your expertise and position you as a leader.

 Valerie Khoo is Managing Director of the Sydney Writers’ Centre in Milsons Point, Sydney.
-As one of Australia’s leading centres for writing training, the centre runs short courses to help people write with confidence and improve their business communication skills.
+As one of Australia’s leading centers for writing training, the center runs short courses to help people write with confidence and improve their business communication skills.
 Valerie blogs about storytelling and small business at www.ValerieKhoo.com.